DanielMerchan/adf-examples/README.md

 **Compatibility**: Oracle ADF 12.2.1.3+**
 **Java JDK**: 1.8+

+## OmniFacesWebSocket
+Small example on how to use OmniFaces 2.7 in combination with Oracle ADF 12cR2 for adding useful components or utilities to Oracle ADF.
+In this example it uses **<o:socket>** as Oracle ADF 12cR2 cannot use **<f:websocket>**

 ## PrimeFaces
 Small example of the usage of PrimeFaces UI Components in Oracle ADF.
 **Note: This is not a supported combination in Oracle ADF, this is only research and share purpose**